healthify/guides/protocol/development-workflow/README.md

 Indicate in Pivotal Tracker that the release was accepted and deployed.

 If QA will not be immediately conducted on another story, push the new `master` to the staging app.

-    git push staging master
+    git push <APP REMOTE> master

 Further reading:
 [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/)